Merton College, Oxford: Buildings and grounds

 The "House of Scholars of Merton" originally had properties in Surrey (in present-day Old Malden) as well as in Oxford, but it was not until the mid-1260s that Walter de Merton acquired the core of the present site in Oxford, along the south side of what was then St John's Street (now Merton Street).
 The college was consolidated on this site by 1274, when Walter made his final revisions to the college statutes.

 The initial acquisition included the parish church of St John (which was superseded by the chapel) and three houses to the east of the church which now form the north range of Front Quad.
-Walter also obtained permission from the king to extend from these properties south to the old city wall to form an approximately square site.
+Walter also obtained permission from the king to extend from these properties south to the old Oxford city wall to form an approximately square site.
 The college continued to acquire other properties as they became available on both sides of Merton Street.
 At one time, the college owned all the land from the site that is now Christ Church to the south-eastern corner of the city.
 The land to the east eventually became the current Fellows' garden, while the western end was leased by Warden Richard Rawlins in 1515 for the foundation of Corpus Christi (at an annual rent of just over £4).